-The American Hospital Formulary Service Drug Information, The DRUGDEX Information System, and the USPDI or its successor.
+The American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-If the use is not supported by any of these reference books, then our Plan cannot cover its "off-label use."
+If the use is not supported by either of these reference books, then our plan cannot cover its "off-label use."

 Also, by law, these categories of drugs are not covered by Medicare drug plans: